topskychen/voxelizer/README.md

 cmake ..
 ```

-Next, in linux, use `make` to compile the code.
+Next, in linux, use `make` in 'build' directory to compile the code.

 ## How to use